tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `_graphql.json`

 The Graphql AST (represented in JSON).
-Must be pushed to GitHub.

 ### `_lookup.json`

 This is a lookup file that is used to resolve document names.
-Must be pushed to GitHub.

 ### `_schema.json`

 The Graphql Schema AST (represented in JSON).
-Must be pushed to GitHub.

 ### `types.{js,ts}`